 PgCert: the objective of this one-year programme is to introduce students to an interdisciplinary approach to research, which utilises technologies and skills from a wide spectrum of scientific, engineering and clinical disciplines to address fundamental questions originating in biology and medicine.
 Course contributors include senior academics, industry experts and scientists who are actively engaged in research in all areas of biomedical science and engineering.

-Candidates must hold at least a Second Class Honours Level 8 Primary degree in a related subject area (Science, Engineering, Technology, Maths) or hold a Primary degree in a related area without honours (which is acceptable to College) and have three years relevant practical experience in the subject area.
-IELTS score of 6.0+ (with not less than 5.5 in any one component).
+Candidates must hold at least a Second Class Honours Level 8 primary degree in a related subject area (Science, Engineering, Technology, Maths) or hold a primary degree in a related area without honours (which is acceptable to college) and have three years’ relevant practical experience in the subject area.
+IELTS score of 6.5+ (with not less than 5.5 in any one component).

 2 years, part-time (MSc)